super1iminal/427_a2/README.md

 - I reset points on game restart, and reset timers for spawns

 ## Custom Features
-Salmon Additions:
+SpeedUp:
-- I added 2 new fins (2 faces).
-These fins are the fin at the bottom and the fin on the side, both red.
-The .obj file has comments with the locations of the new vertices and the new faces.
+- I added the speeding up in main
 Advanced Mode:
 - I added whirlpools that attract everything and kill everything that touches them (playing a death sound when other entities die).
 They despawn after WHIRLPOOL_DEATH_TIMER.
 They have a random force that drawns in everything nearby.
 They also have a random radius of effect and size.
 - I also took the creative liberty of reducing the massive salmon's size, since it made the game unplayable in advanced mode.